- Yu-Gi-Oh! (first anime series)

-- There's also when Yugi banished Kaiba's evil half to the Shadow Realm again, then, as a silhouette against a yellow background (incidentally, it's yellow because it's ON FIRE) with only the puzzle and the rainbow eye on his forehead, yelled at Pegasus, who was watching from a security camera, destroying Pegasus' wine glass.
+- There's also when Yugi banished the mimic/Kaiba's evil half.
+Then, as a silhouette against a fiery background, with only the puzzle and the rainbow eye on his forehead, he yells at Pegasus, who was watching from a security camera, destroying Pegasus' wine glass.

-- Even for the dub, the line he gave Pegasus just as the glass shatters was chilling.
-Considering the look he had when he gave the message.
+- The line he gives Pegasus just as the glass shatters was chilling considering the look he had when he gave the message.

 - Yami summoning every monster he has to help take down Dark Marik and the Dragon of Ra qualifies.
 The sheer ballsiness of it has to been to be believed—by playing Ragnarok, he is throwing away all of his monsters, banking that the shock of losing Ra will be enough to let the real Marik regain control of his and Dark Marik's shared body.
 It works.

 - In an early episode ("Give Up The Ghost"), when Yami is dueling the Mimic of Doom (who was formerly disguised as a fake Kaiba), he uses Monster Reborn to bring back a Blue Eyes, and increases its Attack with Mystical Elf.
-Right before he has his Blue Eyes attack Mimic's, he says, "Consider this a message from the real Seto Kaiba...YOU LOSE!!!"
-He then attacks, wins, and shatters Mimic's soul with Mind Crush.
+Right before he has his Blue Eyes attack Mimic's, he says: